 Huntington went through a rigorous selection process for an IT operations platform that could address their concerns, examining 11 different vendors.
-"Most of the vendors we examined were very legacy in their thinking," according to Kyle

-Kopp.
-"While they could offer complete coverage, some of the vendors really had 6 or 9 tools behind the scenes - and it would take an entire staff just to manage that toolset.
+"Most of the vendors we examined were very legacy in their thinking," said Kyle Kopp, infrastructure manager at Huntington.
+"While they could offer complete coverage, some of the vendors really had six or nine tools behind the scenes - and it would take an entire staff just to manage that toolset.
 What you end up with is a massive monitoring team that just manages the monitoring tools.
-Zenoss Service Dynamics provided us with a unified IT Operations platform that is truly one single product and flexible enough to be adapted to meet our specific needs."
+Zenoss Service Dynamics provided us with a unified IT operations platform that is truly one single product and flexible enough to be adapted to meet our specific needs."